ninefu/Basic_Legal_Citation/tags.md

 # Tags
 ---
 Document defining all tags added to the HTML5 files in the Legal Citation Website.
+All attributes and tags must not use plural form.

 ```
 <abbreviation>